mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/PrestaShop/index.md

    *Note: You will need this password to login into your new PrestaShop site, please write this down.*

 *  **Directory:**
    The installation directory.
 If it is left blank the PrestaShop files will be copied directly to the document root folder.
+If you provide a name, a subdirectoy will be created and your PrestaShop files will be placed in this directory.
    *Note: Do not install over a previous installation of Prestashop!
 Files will be overwritten without warning.*

 *  **Table prefix:**